marcelofmatos/phpnetmap/README.md

 # Server

 The software was tested on Debian and Ubuntu Server with the following installed packages:

 * apache2
-* Libapache2-mod-php5
+* libapache2-mod-php5
-* Php5-snmp
+* php5-snmp
-* Php5-sqlite
+* php5-sqlite
-* Php-apc
+* php-apc
 * snmpd
 * sqlite3

 The login is set in .htaccess and .htpasswd so apache must be configured to read the instructions

 # Screenshots